How to Find Active Directory User’s Last Logon Date & Time

 attribute editor tab

-Detecting Last Logon Time with PowerShell
+Track AD User Last Logon Time using PowerShell

 Start Windows PowerShell through the Start Menu or by using “Run”.
 You can also type “PowerShell” in the Start Menu search and press “Enter”.